MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step4-review-destinations.md

 ---
 # Step 4: Review destination paths in Migration Manager Google

-In this step, review the destination paths of the accounts you have moved to the migrations list, making sure they are correct.
-An account cannot be migrated without a destination indicated.
-Once you start migrating content to a destination, it cannot be modified.
+In this step, review the destination paths of the accounts that you moved to the migrations list, making sure they're correct.
+An account can't be migrated without a destination indicated.
+Once you start migrating content to a destination, it can't be modified.

 ## Single destination edit

 If a destination is missing on a single user, highlight the row and update the value.

-1. Highlight the row, a panel will display.
+1. Highlight the row, a panel displays.
 Under **Destination**, select **Edit.**
 2. You have the choice of selecting a OneDrive, SharePoint, or Teams path as a destination.
 Depending on your selection:

     - For OneDrive, enter the OneDrive URL or email address and the location/folder name
     - For SharePoint, enter the site URL and location
     - For Teams, select the team and the channel
-    - For Forms, enter the site URL and locatino
+    - For Forms, enter the site URL and location

 3. Select **Save path**.